phoenixfan86/fsbox/src/mods/minecraft/monobank.md

 ---
+title: "Monobank - download mod for"
-title: "Monobank - скачати мод"
+title_ua: "Monobank - скачати мод"
+description: "Monobank mod your personal storage is 100% secure.
+Storage may not be 100% secure.
+We are not responsible for theft or loss of personal property."
 mod_name: "Monobank"
 game: "Minecraft"
 game_collection: "/mods/minecraft"